Skip to Content

 How Colorado 811 Works

-Anyone planning to dig in Colorado, including landscapers, professional excavators, contractors, home and other property owners must – as mandated by Colorado Law - submit a request ticket via Colorado 811 with details about the dig site before excavation starts.
-Once the locate request ticket has been created, Colorado 811 notifies the relevant public utility company, that is then responsible for locating and marking their underground facility lines within 48 hours (not counting the day of ticket submission).
-To create an underground line, locate request, call 811 or visit colorado811.org. [hyperlink back to the ticket entry login page]
+Anyone planning to dig in Colorado, including landscapers, professional excavators, contractors, home and other property owners must – as mandated by Colorado Law - submit a request via Colorado 811 with details about the dig site before excavation starts.
+Once the locate request ticket has been created, Colorado 811 notifies the relevant public utility companies, that are then responsible for locating and marking their underground facility lines within 48 hours (not counting the day of ticket submission).
+To create an underground line locate request, call 811 or put in your locate request ticket online.

 Why It's Important

-Accidentally hitting an underground utility line can be dangerous, potentially causing injuries, loss of life, service disruptions, environmental damage, and it generates potential fines.
+Accidentally hitting an underground utility line can be dangerous, potentially causing injuries, loss of life, service disruptions, and environmental damage, and may result in fines.
 Therefore, it's crucial to have both public and private utilities located and marked before digging.

 Difference Between Private and Public Underground Utility Lines

 • Public Utilities: Mostly owned and operated by utility companies, native tribes, local, state, or federal governments.
-These utilities are part of a larger network, such as water mains, sewer, electricity, internet, TV cable, or gas lines, and are included and located via an 811 locate ticket request.
+These utilities are part of a larger network, such as water mains, sewer, electricity, internet, cable TV, or gas lines, and are included and located via an 811 locate ticket request.

 History of Colorado 811